stormearthandlava/stormearthandlava.github.io/blog/_posts/2022-05-24-season-4-shenanigans.md

 Or was it a different Ring-combination?

 Don't forget, Tier sets and double Legendaries will stay as well.
+Which means that actually "free" slots will be rare...

 Yours sincerely,<br/>
 Bloodmallet(EU)